-Let’s face it flying with a dog can be difficult and flying internationally with a dog, even more so.
-It’s not fun, it’s a lot of work, and it’s stressful for both human and the furry friend.
+Let’s face it flying with a dog internationally is not fun, it’s a lot of work, and it’s stressful for both human and the furry friend.
 But flying with a dog doesn’t have to be painful.
 While this article focuses specifically on flying internationally with a dog, a lot of the information can be useful for flying with a dog domestically as well.

-I’ll never understand why the sub-two-year-old behind me screaming itself into exorcism can travel for free, yet I have to pay $300 to put my dog in a box and travel at the bottom of a plane, but that’s the way it is.
+I’ll never understand why the sub-two-year-old behind me screaming itself into exorcism can travel for free, yet I have to pay $300 to put my dog in a box and travel at the bottom of a plane.
+I feel like there should be a simple easy button that requests the airline to “put my dog and me in the seat in the front” without question, but that’s the way it is.

 Sora has flown with us on many occasions both domestically and internationally, and we’ve cataloged our helpful hints into a single blog post.
 Please keep in mind, since each airline has different rules (like Delta who made changes in March of 2018 and Alaska Airlines in May 2018), we are unable to provide detailed information for each individual airline, however, the guidelines below should help get you started and cover most of the planning.